 These findings made me re-consider how robust our findings are.
 I was always conscious that biases could affect our results, but I used to consider that their effect would be marginal.

-One reassuring thing is that there actually are fewer researchers in the Serengeti during the wet season notably because the roads are bad at that time of the year.
+One reassuring thing is that there actually are probably fewer researchers in the Serengeti during the wet season notably because the roads are bad at that time of the year.
 Since many of the carcasses (roughly 20) were found/reported by scientists, knowing that there are fewer scientists during the wet season is reassuring.

 Similarly, according to this book chapter (Climate Change Threatens Major Tourist Attractions and Tourism in Serengeti National Park, Tanzania), there are fewer tourists during the wet season (which could mean a lower detectability of carcasses).
 Again, it’s reassuring that the pattern of tourist number is the opposite of our pattern of carcass number.
 Marion and Heribert, did you also observe that there are less tourists during the wet season?